-- Staff are strongly advised not use their own personal devices to contact pupils or parents either in or out of school time. - Staff should only use school equipment if photos or videos are being taken as part of the school curriculum or for a professional capacity. - The school expects staff to lead by example.
+Staff are strongly advised not use their own personal devices to contact students or parents either in or out of school time.

+- Staff are not permitted to take photos or videos of students.
+If photos or videos are being taken as part of the school curriculum or for a professional capacity, the school equipment will be used for this. - The school expects staff to lead by example.
 Personal mobile phones should be switched off or on 'silent' during school hours. - Any breach of school policy may result in disciplinary action against that member of staff.
+More information on this can be found in the child protection and safeguarding policy, or in the staff contract of employment.